mhemeryck/mhemeryck.github.io/_posts/2021-07-13-home_automation_cabinet.md

 ![unipi relay outputs img]

 This connection in itself is not all that complex for a _single_ relay.
-Since multiple lights on the same circuit are connected to the same circuit breaker, there is the practical concern of how to ensure these are all properly connected in parallel while still maintaining again a good overview.
+Since multiple lights on the same circuit are connected to the same **circuit breaker**, there is the practical concern of how to ensure these are all properly connected in parallel while still maintaining again a good overview.
 The following picture shows another set of terminal blocks that I did use for this:

 ![cabinet-unipi]